timyiu478/ben-or-consensus/instructions.md

 - Nodes communicate through POST HTTP request with the `/message` route which you should implement,
 - Nodes should start the algorithm when they receive a GET HTTP request to the `/start` route,
 - if the `/stop` GET HTTP route is called on a node, it should stop any activity (this is to prevent any errors in the tests),

-## 3. Hidden tests

-Some tests only have titles, others don't even have a description and are hidden.

-To get the grade of 20/20, you will need to pass all tests (including hidden tests).

-To pass all tests, you should follow the instructions precisely and think about edge cases.s